Shichimenchou/math4610/HW3/Problem1/twoNorm.md

 This is correctly rouded at the 5th decimal place.

-**Implementation/Code:** The following is the code for oneNorm and the main function to run the code
+**Implementation/Code:** The following is the code for twoNorm and the main function to run the code

 	double twoNorm(vector<double> v, int length)